14ud3/radix/README.md

 ##### Member Functions:
 signature | description
 ----------|-----------
-RadixIterator(SimpleTrieTemplate::Iterator wrapped); parameters include & and && instants of Iterator | alternative constructor taking SimpleTrieTemplate::Iterator as a parameter
+RadixIterator(SimpleTrieTemplate::Iterator wrapped); parameters include & and && instants of Iterator | alternative constructor taking triemplate::Iterator as a parameter
 RadixIterator(const RadixIterator rhs); parameters include & and && instants of RadixIterator | copy constructor std::pair<const K, T&> operator*(); | dereference operator, returns the pair being pointed to by *this std::pair<const K, T&> operator->(); | access operator, returns the pair being pointed to by *this